CTMJSON/Custom-CTM-Softphone-Example/README.md

 This app is built on top of CTM's public developer platform:

-- [CallTrackingMetrics Developer Docs](https://www.calltrackingmetrics.com/developers/) — Phone embed component, REST API, webhooks, and more
+- [CTM Developer Docs](https://www.calltrackingmetrics.com/developers/) — Phone embed component, REST API, webhooks, and more
-- [CTM Phone Embed Guide](https://www.calltrackingmetrics.com/developers/) — How the softphone web component works and what events it exposes
+- [CTM Phone Embed Guide]((https://postman.calltrackingmetrics.com/#9a1422b8-9086-4ed8-951b-fcdceac4fed3)) — How the softphone web component works and what events it exposes
-- [CTM API Reference](https://www.calltrackingmetrics.com/developers/) — Full documentation for the calls, messages, and account endpoints used in this app
+- [CTM API Reference](https://postman.calltrackingmetrics.com/) — Full documentation for the calls, messages, and account endpoints used in this app
-- [CTM Pricing & Plans](https://www.calltrackingmetrics.com/pricing/) — API access is available on select plans
+- [CTM Pricing & Plans](https://www.ctm.com/plans-pricing/) — API access is available on select plans

 ---